HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/howto/administration/DetermineVPObjectID.md

-# How to determine which virtual portal name is associated with a virtual portal objectID
+# How to find the virtual portal name by ObjectID

 ## Applies to